GRAAL-Research/deepparse/docs/source/training_guide.rst

 A few use-cases may lead you to want to retrain Deepparse's models.
-Whether you wish to obtain a better performance on a single or multiple countries that our models weren't trained on, or your data and address schemes require a more complex architecture, or the tag structure of your dataset is different from ours; deepparse's retraining features accomodate all these use-cases, and more.
+Whether you wish to obtain a better performance on a single or multiple countries that our models weren't trained on, or your data and address schemes require a more complex architecture, or the tag structure of your dataset, is different from ours; deepparse's retraining features accommodate all these use-cases, and more.

 In practice, our models were trained on 20 countries and demonstrated very accurate results on all of them, so unless you wish to predict different tags (e.g: StreetNumber...) we advise you to use our models without retraining.
 Also, if you wish to retrain